mikaelvesavuori/serverless-azure-cosmosdb-crud/README.md

 ## Configuration

-Database configuration should be done in `src/infra/Config/CosmosDBConfig.mjs` for connection strings and such, and in `serverless.yml` for anything that has to do with the actual deployment.
+Database configuration should be done in `src/config.ts` for connection strings and such, and in `serverless.yml` for anything that has to do with the actual deployment.

+**NOTE**: Remember that storing sensitive data like connection strings in a checked-in file is **not** a good thing, and this is something you would want to do with a secrets manager or something, in a production setting.

-You can get the required connection string (primary key works fine) and endpoint URI either inside of the visual Azure console or by running the bottom-most command in `./scripts/deploy.sh`.
+You can get the required connection string (primary key works fine) and endpoint URI either inside of the visual Azure console or by running the bottom-most command found in `./scripts/deploy.sh`.

 ## Log in to Azure